earth-mover/icechunk/spec/icechunk_spec.md

 The latter requirement rules out structs or lists.

 So we opt for a variable length binary encoding.
+The chunk coord is created by encoding each element of the tuple a big endian `uint16` and then simply concatenating the bytes together in order.
+For the common case of arrays <= 4 dimensions, this would use 8 bytes or less per chunk coord.

 ### Chunk Files